Uniform van Lambalgen's theorem fails for computable randomness: Proof

-\begin{proof}[Proof of Proposition~\ref{prop:compVanLambalgenFails}.]
-Note that it suffices to only consider rational martingales, because they define the same class of CR-sequences~\cite[Prop.
+\begin{proof}[Proof of Theorem~\ref{th:main}.]
+The definition of CR-randomness does not change if we use only rational martingales~\cite[Prop.
 7.1.2 p270]{Downey}.
 We choose $\alpha$ to be any computably random sequence.
-Let $d_1, d_2, \dots$ be an enumeration of all rational partial martingales that are partial computable with oracle $\alpha$.
-Let $\varepsilon_s = 2^{-s}$. $\beta$ is constructed in stages, together with a total martingale $d$.
+Let $d_1, d_2, \dots$ be an enumeration of all rational partial martingales that are partial computable with oracle~$\alpha$.
+Let~$\varepsilon_s = 2^{-s}$. $\beta$ is constructed (in a non-computable way) in stages, together with a total martingale~$d$.